mario-bermonti/mdigit_span_tasks_ema/lib/src/core/ema_db/ema_db_design.md

 - Separate repositories will be defined for each data type (e.g., study tasks, credentials) to maximize flexibility for users and maintainability for developers.
-- Repositories will implement abstract interfaces to standardize them and improve extensibility.
+- Remote and local repositories will implement abstract interfaces to standardize them and improve extensibility.
+- Local repositories will only be supported for some data types, where it is essential to have the data available offline.
 - Repositories will have methods for storing and retrieving data from remote databases.
 - Data sources will be defined as needed to abstract core logic from the repositories.